jito-foundation/stakenet/utils/steward-cli/steward_cli_notes.md

 `Yield Score`: Validator's relative yield score

-`Target Delegation Ratio`: Share of the stake pool TVL this validator is targeted to receive.
+`Target Delegation Percent`: Share of the stake pool TVL this validator is targeted to receive.
 Not a guaranteed amount - dependent on staking and unstaking priority.

 `Is Instant Unstake`: Indicates if this validator should be immediately unstaked